Connor Seabold: Boston Red Sox

 Seabold began the 2022 season in Triple-A with Worcester.
 He was added to Boston's active roster for a start against the Toronto Blue Jays on June 27; after taking the loss, he was optioned back to Worcester.
 He was recalled by Boston on July 3 for a start at Wrigley Field, resulting in a no decision, and optioned back to Triple-A the next day.
 He was recalled on July 8, when Michael Wacha was placed on the injured list.
 The next day, Seabold himself was added to the injured list with a right forearm extensor strain.
 Seabold was optioned back to Worcester in late July, and recalled to Boston for a week in late September.
 In five starts with Boston, Seabold went 0–4 with an 11.29 ERA while striking out 19 batters in 18 1/3 innings.

-On January 12, 2023, Seabold was designated for assignment when the team added Corey Kluber to the roster.
+On January 12, 2023, Seabold was designated for assignment following the signing of Corey Kluber.

 Colorado Rockies

 On January 17, 2023, Seabold was traded to the Colorado Rockies in exchange for a player to be named later or cash.
+After struggling to a 7.18 ERA in 20 games, Seabold was demoted to the bullpen on July 20.
+On December 6, Seabold was released by the Rockies.

+Samsung Lions

+On December 22, 2023, Seabold signed a one-year, $900,000 contract with the Samsung Lions of the KBO League.
+In 28 starts for the Lions in 2024, he posted a 11–6 record with a 3.43 ERA and 158 strikeouts across 160 innings.
+Seabold became a free agent following the season.

+Tampa Bay Rays

+On February 7, 2025, Seabold signed a minor league contract with the Tampa Bay Rays.
+He was assigned to the Triple-A Durham Bulls to begin the year.
+On May 9, the Rays selected Seabold's contract, adding him to their active roster.
+In three appearances for Tampa Bay, he recorded a 1.35 ERA with five strikeouts across 6 2/3 innings pitched.
+Seabold was designated for assignment by the Rays on August 8.

+Atlanta Braves

+On August 10, 2025, Seabold was claimed off waivers by the Atlanta Braves.
+In four appearances for Atlanta, he struggled to a 9.82 ERA with five strikeouts across 3 2/3 innings pitched.
+Seabold was designated for assignment by the Braves on September 22.
+He cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on September 24.
+He elected free agency on November 2.